soz-live/soz-live.github.io/documents.md

 ## Resources

-- [Classes](classes.html) - a hierarchial list of classes in the project.
+- [Classes](classes.html) - a hierarchial list of Classes in the project, with links to each Class.
-- [Prefixes](prefixes.html) - a list of class prefixes used within the project.
+- [Prefixes](prefixes.html) - a list of Class prefixes used within the project.
-- [Categories](categories.html) - a hierarchial list of categories used within the project.
+- [Categories](categories.html) - a hierarchial list of Categories used within the project.
 - [Glossary](glossary.html) - a list of terms used within the project.